w33ts/dank-memer-wiki/Items/Fishing.md

 # Fishing "Items"
 While you can find some real items when fishing with Dank Memer, most of the items you use and find are not like other items in the bot.

 With the fishing update, a new type of item was created.
 These fishing items are only available through the fishing commands, and cannot be traded to friends or bought/sold on the market.
-Since fishing "items" are not regular items, they also aren't required for bundles.
+Since fishing "items" are not regular items, they also aren't required for bundles and won't appear in `/inventory` or `/currencylog`.

-You will not find fishing tools, baits, or creatures in `/inventory`.
-You can only see what your tools and baits through the equipment button in the `/fish catch` command or in `/fish guide`.
-You can see the creatures you own in `/fish buckets`.
+You can only see what your tools and baits through the equipment button in the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishCatch" target="_blank">/fish catch</a> command or in <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">/fish guide</a>.
+You can see the creatures you own in <a href="/Items/Fishing#Buckets" target="_blank">/fish buckets</a>, and can use <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLog" target="_blank">/fish log</a> to track where your creatures are going or coming from.
 Read more about the new fish commands <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing" target="_blank"> here.</a>

-You can read more about this change in the <a href="https://dankmemer.lol/tutorial/legacy-items-fishing" target="_blank">Legacy Fish Items vs New Fishing Items Tutorial.</a>
+You can read more about this change in the <a href="https://dankmemer.lol/tutorial/legacy-items-fishing" target="_blank">Legacy Fish Items vs New Fishing Items Tutorial,</a> or check out the possible fishing "items" you may encounter below, including:

+ - <a href="/Items/Fishing#Baits" target="_blank">Baits</a>
+ - <a href="/Items/Fishing#Buckets" target="_blank">Buckets</a>
+ - <a href="/en/Items/Fishing/Creatures" target="_blank">Creatures</a>
+ - <a href="/Items/Fishing#Decorations" target="_blank">Tank Decorations</a>
+ - <a href="/Items/Fishing#Tools" target="_blank">Tools</a>

 ## Tools {: #Tools}